fuongtd/NoFuserEx-Reborn/README.md

-# NoFuserEx
+# NoFuserEx-Reborn
-NoFuserEx is an open-source deobfuscator for ConfuserEx.
+NoFuserEx-Reborn is an open-source deobfuscator for ConfuserEx.
 License: MIT.

 ## Usage